A-G subject area course criteria

 The Intersegmental Committee of the Academic Senates (ICAS), comprised of all three segments of California’s higher education system, seeks to advise California high school educators what intellectual preparation is necessary for success in higher education.
 This committee has developed Statements of Competencies Expected of Students Entering California's Public Colleges and Universities in the areas of English, mathematics, foreign language, the natural science, the visual and performing arts, and the social sciences.

-UC offers trainings and workshops focusing on topics such as developing CTE courses for UC approval and providing information on professional development opportunities for CTE educators.
-Archived presentations and webinars are also available.
-These training opportunities are free of charge, thanks to the financial support of the University of California and the California Department of Education.
+UC offers free workshops and webinars focusing on topics such as developing CTE courses for UC approval and providing information on professional development opportunities for CTE educators.